ArchAngelAries/TagScribeR/README.md

 **To do list:**

 - [ ] **Image Editing suite** (complete Image Editing widget with batch functions to edit/manage/delete/crop/resize/adjust brightness/contrast/hue/color/etc)

+- [ ] **Remappable Hotkeys** Implement ability for user to remap hotkeys/shortcuts to their own configuration.

+- [ ] **Better Metadata Editor** Fix/Enhance the Metadata Editor functionality (Currently Unstable).

+- [ ] **Enhanced Search and Filter** Further expand the search/filter functions in the Gallery.

+- [ ] **Separate Image Preview** Implement a secondary window or dock-able/resizable window for inspecting individual images.

+- [ ] **Drag and Drop Organization** Implement drag and drop organization/grouping for user convenience/comfort/organization while creating datasets.

+- [ ] **Duplicate Detection** Implement duplicate detection, and additionally the ability to delete selected images and/or duplicates from the loaded collection/directory.

+- [ ] **Multi-language Support** Implement support for most major languages.

+- [ ] **Cloud Integration** Implement integration to allow working in/from a cloud storage space (Not super confident in my ability to pull this off, but would be nice if I can).

+- [ ] **Custom Themes/Backgrounds/Widgets/Panes** Implement the ability for users to customize themes and backgrounds and sizes and placement of panes/windows, and allow Widget Tab drag reorganization.

 ## Installation and Running